jShen118/jbdiscord-bot/README.md

 # jbdiscord-bot
-just a discord bot i made to learn python
+just a discord bot i made to learn python.
+It is only in a server of some of my friends, and we mainly use it for dnd